 Changing Your Metabolism with Cardio

 Even though genetics play an important role, you can “convince” your metabolic to change…if you force it.
 The easiest way is to increase muscle mass and your muscle’s oxidative capacity.
-Your muscles have these energy producing units called ‘mitochondria’ and this is where ATP are made and fats are burned.
+Your muscles have these energy-producing units called ‘mitochondria’ and this is where ATP is made and fats are burned.

 In other words, when you crank up the intensity you’re actually changing your muscle’s metabolism, thereby boosting your caloric burn because you increase the mitochondria density of your muscles.

 While it sounds great on paper, here’s what you must realize: HIIT isn’t a walk in the park.
 (Literally.)
 You must make your body a little uncomfortable (but not painful) because you’re pushing your body to an extreme.

 Your body is very adaptive.
 We tend to see a lot of people doing hours and hours a week of LISS and according to calculations they should be losing pounds, but they don’t see changes because their metabolism adjusts to low-intensity exercise.

 If you do LISS all the time, you’re basically trading calories in and calories out and you can cut these same calories through diet and still get the same effects.
 Let’s put it another way: Say you burn 200 calories during 30 minutes of work on the treadmill.

 That’s a good workout, but the caloric deficit is just 200 calories.
 If you wanted, you could cut out 200 calories through carbs or fat and basically get the same effect as opposed to receiving a 24-hour metabolic boost through HIIT cardio.